5 Reasons to Eat a Sakara Plant-Based Diet

 For the uninitiated, the plant-based diet is one that relies mostly on plant foods, like leafy greens, hydrating fruits and veggies, whole grains, nuts and seeds.
-So it’s sort of like a vegan diet, but let’s not get caught up with labels.
-You see, a plant-based diet done Sakara-style leaves just enough room for the occasional indulgences of your choice — martinis, French fries, hamburgers, birthday cake and ice cream included.
+It’s sort of like a vegan diet, but we don’t get caught up with labels.
+A plant-based diet done Sakara-style leaves enough room for the occasional indulgence—a martini, French fries, hamburgers, birthday cake and ice cream.
 Eat the good stuff most of the time and not only will you be nurturing your organs and systems with all the nutrients you need (and nothing processed, artificial or toxic, i.e. stuff you don’t need), but your body will be well equipped to handle the not-so-good-for-you (but oh-so-goooood) stuff once in awhile.

-Greens are the true workhorses of the plant-based eating world, providing essential minerals like magnesium and calcium, along with potassium (so important for healthy blood pressure), folate (essential for healthy pregnancy), antioxidants, fiber and even protein in one leafy, satisfying package.
+Greens are the true workhorses of the plant-based food world, providing essential minerals like magnesium and calcium, along with potassium (so important for healthy blood pressure), folate (essential for healthy pregnancy), antioxidants, fiber and even protein in one leafy, satisfying package.
 In fact, greens are particularly important if you’re eating a plant-based diet, since many of the nutrients they provide are commonly found in animal-based foods (like iron and calcium, for instance).
 And eating greens is the key to a healthy microbiome, which is linked to greater overall health.
 All that said, loading up on greens is one of the challenges of transitioning to a plant-based diet, at least at first.
 This might be more greens than you’re used to.
 But when you stick with it, soon you’ll want to shout it from the rooftops just like we do…because it’s where the most amazing results come from.
-Say it with us: Green is GOOD!
+Say it with us: Green is good.

 We’re all for drinking lots of water for optimal health, but here’s yet another reason to love plant foods: They’re an excellent way to hydrate.
 When you bite into a juicy slice of watermelon or refreshing cucumber, each molecule of water is bound up within the structure of that fruit or vegetable.
 The result is that your body gets to enjoy deep, sustained hydration on a cellular level.
 As a bonus, you don’t run the risk of drinking too much water (yes, it’s possible) and inadvertently flushing out all the vital nutrients you’ve already taken in from food.
 Eating your water is one of the Sakara secrets to a youthful, dewy, glowing complexion—just try it and see.

 When it comes to what you eat, stick close to the source.
 Think about it—an organic carrot pulled straight from the dirt is a lot closer to Mama Earth than a box of artificially-flavored, additive-riddled breakfast cereal.
 Skip the highly processed foods in favor of stuff that looks exactly like what it is, and reap real benefits.
 Ever heard that tip about sticking to the perimeter of the grocery store, where the whole foods are found, rather than delving into the aisles of packaged, processed stuff?
 Yeah, we second that.

-In closing, a note on balance: There’s a very good reason this is one of the foundational concepts of the Sakara Life meal delivery program (and it also explains why we always take the weekend off!).
-While we could extol the virtues of a plant-based diet all day long, we’re of the mind that true wellness is achieved when your body, mind and soul are in balance.
+Finally, a note on balance: There’s a very good reason this is one of the foundational concepts of the Sakara Life meal delivery program (and it also explains why we always take the weekend off!).
+While we could extol the virtues of a plant-based diet all day long, we’re of the mind that true wellness is achieved when your body, mind, and soul are in balance.
 We believe that you are what you do the majority of the time, and when it comes to food, that means we stick primarily to a plant-based diet, because we’ve discovered that this is how you get transformational results that last.